cargo-public-api/cargo-public-api/README.md

+# `cargo` wrapper for this library

+You probably want the `cargo` wrapper to this library.
+See https://github.com/Enselic/cargo-public-items.

 # public_items

 List public items (the public API) of a Rust library crate by analyzing the rustdoc JSON of the crate.

 # Usage

+Again, you probably want to use the convenient [`cargo public-items`](https://crates.io/crates/cargo-public-items) wrapper.
+But if you don't want to use the `cargo` wrapper, you do as follows:

 ```bash
 # Install the tool that comes with this package